 Successful applicants come from a wide range of educational backgrounds and life experiences.
 Their common career goal is to earn a living while providing support and guidance to others.

-- Adult student status (19 years of age and 1 year work experience).
+- Mature status (19 years or older) and 1 year work experience.

 - Completion of the Counselling Aptitude Assessment (CAA).
 Responses to this questionnaire are used by the KCPC admissions department as a measure of an applicant's suitability for counsellor training and proficiency with the English language.

 - Students with pre-existing medical, psychiatric or substance related conditions that may interfere with their ability to complete the training program require a letter of recommendation from an attending specialist.

 - Admissions interview in-person or by phone to evaluate applicants’ expectations and career goals relevant to the learning objectives of the program; completion of a short orientation course may be required to determine suitability for Distance Education.